Ntsekees/Nahaiwa/grammar/src/morphology/base-slot.md

 Word bases have verb-like meanings, in that each base is assigned a valency, which dictates the set of core noun cases it can govern.

+The only intrinsic syntactic properties of word bases (other than those of function words) are their valency, and the types and grammatical cases associated with each of their argument slots.
+There are no lexically coded distinction between “verb”, “noun”, “adjective” etc., which are syntactic properties that are determined by the inflection of the whole word, specifically via the [Role Slot](roles/noun-roles.md).

+In the dictionay, all bases are given verb-like definitions, even for those representing concepts typically expressed with nouns in most other languages; for example, the base for “table” would be defined as ⟪➊ is a table⟫; the one for “sibling” would be defined as ⟪➊ is a sibling of ➋⟫, where the circled numbers represent the core argument slots governed by the base.

 Given that Nahaıwa exhibit an extended tripartite alignment, each of the possible valencies (between zero and four) governs a different, non-overlapping set of noun cases.
 These are detailed in the [Role Slot](roles/noun-roles.md) section.

 For examples: